 Several months after the movie hit theatres around the globe, a tie-in game was principally released for the SNES and Mega Drive in time for Christmas 1994, with the Amiga and various 8-bit platforms receiving their own interpretations in synchrony or shortly thereafter.

 It was extremely well received and stands out for a number of reasons.
 Quite possibly ones that made Lion King unique at the time.

-In later levels we mature to become adult Simba who is naturally a majestic, mighty specimen what with being king of the jungle.
-With the transformation we acquire a selection of much needed killer attack maneuvers, such as a more potent roar…
+In later levels, we mature to become adult Simba who is naturally a majestic, mighty specimen what with being king of the jungle.
+With the transformation, we acquire a selection of much-needed killer attack manoeuvres, such as a more potent roar…

 This and the non-linear difficulty curve is what Lion King is best remembered for.
 Level one is practically a tutorial to ease us into the action, while the monkey-aligning segment found in level two is amongst the hardest parts of the entire game because it relies so heavily on trial and error experimentation with few pointers as to what’s required.